I have a driving licence

 Exchanging driving licences from non EEA countries

-Exchanging driving licences issued in Switzerland or Japan
+Exchanging driving licences issued in United Kingdom, the Faroe Islands, Switzerland or Japan

-A Swiss or Japanese driving licence may be exchanged for a Swedish licence.
+A driving licence issued in United Kingdom, the Faroe Islands, Switzerland or Japan may be exchanged for a Swedish licence.
 To be able to exchange the licence, you must meet the personal and medical requirements for a Swedish driving licence and be a permanent resident in Sweden.
 Find out more about permanent residency below.

 If you need to continue driving a car without interruption, it is essential that your application to exchange your licence is received by the Swedish Transport Agency within one year after you first register in Sweden, as your foreign licence will no longer be valid after this period.

 Permanent residency refers to a place where a person lives for at least 185 days every calendar year owing to

 - personal connection characterised by close ties between the person and the place where he or she lives.

 If you live alternately in two or more states because your professional connection is not the same as your personal connection, your permanent residency will be the place to which you have a personal connection.
 This applies on condition that you go back there regularly.

 However, if you are carrying out a time-limited task abroad, you need not go back regularly to the state where you have personal connections - you will be regarded as a permanent resident of that state anyway.

 If you study at the university or any other educational institution, this will not affect your permanent residency.